UBCMint/FixedChallenge/README.md

 We also designed many different styles of electrodes for the EEG system.
 Choosing to 3D-print the electrodes and then coat them in conductive silver paint allowed us to fully optimize their geometry for skin contact through hair.

 ## Electrical:
-The 4-channel EEG system consists of a notch filter, voltage regulator, and instrumental amplifier.
+The 4-channel EEG system consists of a notch filter, voltage regulator, and instrumentation amplifier.

-Since the Arduino can only read from 0-5V, the signal acquired through the electrode is amplified by a INA114 precision instrumentation amplifier from microvolts to volts.
+Since the Arduino can only read from 0 to 5 volts, the signal acquired through the electrode is amplified by a INA114 precision instrumentation amplifier from microvolts to volts.
 The INA114 was chosen because it was readily available and affordable.
 The notch filter then filters out 60Hz noise that arises from power line interference using the LM324 quadruple operational amplifier.
-The shifter then offsets the signal by 2.5V so that there are no negative voltages being inputted into the Arduino.
+The shifter then offsets the signal by 2.5V so that there are no negative voltages being inputted into the Arduino and reduces the signal below 5 volts so as to not damage the Aruduino.
 Lastly, the 9V battery connects to a voltage regulator to power the entire circuit.

 ### Limitations